mui/material-ui/docs/src/pages/customization/overrides.md

 ## 4. Global theme variation

+### Theme variables

 In order to promote consistency between components, and manage the user interface appearance as a whole, Material-UI provides a mechanism to apply global changes by adjusting the [theme configuration variables](/customization/themes#theme-configuration-variables).

+### Global theme override

-### Customizing all instances of a component type
+Do you want to customize **all the instances** of a component type?

 When the configuration variables aren't powerful enough, you can take advantage of the `overrides` key of the `theme` to potentially change every single style injected by Material-UI into the DOM.
+Learn more about it in the [themes section](/customization/themes#customizing-all-instances-of-a-component-type) of the documentation.

+### Global CSS override

+Also, you can customize all the instance of a component with CSS.
+We expose a `dangerouslyUseGlobalCSS` option to do so.
-Learn more about it in the [themes](/customization/themes#customizing-all-instances-of-a-component-type) section of the documentation.
+Learn more about it in the [CSS in JS section](/customization/css-in-js#global-css) of the documentation.
+It's very similar to what people do with Bootstrap.